 Execution Process Evaluations were collected from the directors and auditors appointed for the period ending September 2019 using questionnaires.
 These evaluations were then compiled and the effectiveness of the Board of Directors analyzed and assessed.
 [Evaluation Items] (1) Board of Directors composition, (2) Board of Directors management, (3) Information sharing with the Board of Directors, (4) Discussion and decision-making processes Results Overview Board of Directors composition: Although the evaluations indicated that the ratios of women among the Board are fairly low, the scale and diversity of the Board are generally appropriate.
 Board of Directors management: The frequency of meetings and time allotted for discussion are both appropriate.
-Discussion and decision-making processes: The ratio of positive evaluations for each question regarding the number of agenda issues, the scope of issues, and the sufficiency of opportunities to voice opinions maintained the previous year's high level.
+Discussion and decision-making processes: The number of agenda issues and scope of issues for each question were maintained at the previous year's level, while evaluations improved significantly due to sufficient opportunities to voice opinions.
 Given the above, the Group feels its Board of Directors functions effectively.
-Improvement Points Issues were shared suggesting the need to continue further enhancing the quality of deliberations related to major directions at the business strategy level, risk management and CSR.
-To address one measure with regard to risk management and from the perspective of enhancing the Board of Directors' supervisory function, going forward the results of internal audits are also to be shared with the Board of Directors.
-The highest evaluations were received for "Sharing Information with the Board of Directors."
-However, providing materials at an earlier stage to outside executives remains an issue.
+Improvement Points It was indicated that the strategy of each business segment should be discussed more deeply in relation to major directions at the business strategy level.
+Regarding CSR, issues were shared, including that there should be more opportunities for discussion related to the conceptual provisions of ESG, the SDGs and CMIC business strategy.
+With regard to "Sharing Information with the Board of Directors," the provision of materials at an earlier stage and explanations before meetings to outside executives remains an issue.